- Mar 05, 2019

 Stakeholders are key influencers or decision-makers that work outside the ITAM department.
 Identify your stakeholders early in the process and build relationships with these key players.
 This alignment—to have everyone on board, is critical for project success and organizational change.
 Software Asset Management stakeholders include leaders from Procurement, various IT departments, Finance, and C-Level Executives.

-It’s important to set up initial program achievement factors (KPI’s) that measure and recognize the results of your SAM program.
+It’s important to set up initial program achievement factors (KPI’s) that measure and recognize the results of your software license management program.
 This helps prepare you to sell your SAM successes to stakeholders and your larger organization.
-Break your SAM project into smaller, manageable chunks that define attainable program milestones; consider balancing both proactive and reactive goals.
+Break your software license management project into smaller, manageable chunks that define attainable program milestones; consider balancing both proactive and reactive goals.
 Make sure that you create a plan to communicate your wins regularly to stakeholders.